Hasselblad H6D-100c Digital Back

 Providing photographers with a flexible solution that delivers enhanced and improved image quality, the H6D-100c digital back has been designed to meet photographers’ ever-changing needs.
 The Hasselblad 100c digital back is built to function with technical and view cameras, offering an unprecedented level of resolution, flexibility, and colour quality.

-It offers a solution that is as flexible as you are and that can keep pace with your needs, your clients’ demands, and future developments.
+It offers a solution that is as flexible as you are, keeping pace with your needs, your clients’ demands, and future developments.

 100 Megapixel sensor